 The floating rate home loans do not hold up any charge.
 The fixed-rate home loan, on the other hand, used to be charged at 2%-3% of the principal outstanding plus service tax at 15%.
 With GST, it will be 2%-3% of the principal outstanding+18%.

-Due to the GST impact on business loans, the loan became expensive because of the GST imposed at the rate of 18%.
+Due to the impact of GST on business loan, the loan became expensive because of the GST imposed at the rate of 18%.
 This increased the processing fees on GST business loans making it marginally expensive for borrowers.
 Nonetheless, the potential growth opportunities available to businesses make this small increase almost unimportant in the longer term.

 1. Input tax credit changes: As per the taxation system, any tax paid on a business expense that is not directly related to taxable sales is not available as credit.
 For example, tax paid on advertising expenses will not be available as credit.